codahale/lockstitch/design.md

   return (state, prf)
 ```

-`Derive` inherits the PRF security of ChaCha8 using the protocol's prior state as a key. `Derive`
+A `Derive` operation's output is indistinguishable from random by an adversary who does not know the
+protocol's state prior to the operation provided BLAKE3 is KDF secure and ChaCha8 is PRF secure.

-supports streaming, and a shorter `Derive` operation will return a prefix of a longer one (e.g.
+`Derive` supports streaming output, thus a shorter `Derive` operation will return a prefix of a
-`Derive(16)` and `Derive(32)` will share the same initial 16 bytes).
-Once the operation is complete,
+longer one (e.g.  `Derive(16)` and `Derive(32)` will share the same initial 16 bytes).
+Once the
-however, the protocols' states would be different.
-If a use case requires `Derive` output to be
+operation is complete, however, the protocols' states will be different..
+If a use case requires
-dependent on its length, include the length in a `Mix` operation beforehand.
+`Derive` output to be dependent on its length, include the length in a `Mix` operation beforehand.

 ### `Encrypt`/`Decrypt`